 The deficiency of one trace mineral may not always be corrected by the simple addition of this micronutrient.
 The perceived lack of one trace element may be attributed to an excess of another.
 An excessive amount of iron will often display symptoms associated with a manganese and phosphorus deficiency.
 Excess copper and zinc reduce iron’s availability.
 On grasslands, an excess of molybdenum produces a copper deficiency.
 It is therefore deemed prudent and sensible to provide a balanced micronutrient package, such as seaweed, rather than a single element.

 The fertilisers we use only contain a handful of micro-nutrients.
 Including a monthly application of seaweed is a great way of supplying all the micronutrients required to optimise plant growth and health.

 I encourage you to experiment and find what application method, rate and frequency works for your growing practices.
-Remember compared to other plants orchids grow slowly and it may take a bit of time to see the results in your orchids.

 Not all seaweeds are created equal.
 Manufacturing and extraction processes affect the quality of the seaweed concentrate.
 Some seaweed products are a by-product of a manufacturing process and lack some of the vital ingredients.